apptainer/apptainer-admindocs/user_namespace.rst

-The ``--userns`` option to ``singularity run/exec/shell`` will start a container using a user namespace, avoiding the setuid privileged workflow for container setup even if {Singularity} was compiled and configured to use setuid by default.
+The ``--userns`` option to ``singularity run/exec/shell`` will start a container using a user namespace, avoiding the setuid privileged workflow for container setup even if {Project} was compiled and configured to use setuid by default.

 The same limitations apply as in an unprivileged installation.